nvimdev/dashboard-nvim/README.md

 ### Changed

 - Removed Session as a start screen plugin speed is first.
-- Removed Ueberzug script. since the ueberzug autoher delete the repo.
+- Removed Ueberzug script. since the ueberzug author delete the repo.

 ### TODO